 This vegan travel guide to London just scratches the surface of the amazing food the city has to offer — you could spend a whole year just eating (well maybe not a whole year but you get my drift)!

-One more tip, if you’re looking for another vegan-friendly city to visit, don’t miss Brighton!
-It’s only an hour from London, and I have the best vegan travel guide to Brighton to help you plan!
+Veggie tip, if you’re looking for another vegan-friendly city to visit, don’t miss Brighton!
+It’s only an hour from London by train, and I have the best vegan travel guide to Brighton to help you plan every minute!

 Mildred’s